SHASWAT2000-loves-logic/Weather-Forecast-Website/README.md

 **Project Description** - This repo contains the code to the Weather Forecast Website that can be used to check hourly weather and the weather forecast for the upcoming days at different locations in the world.
 When the user enters a city name, they will be able to check the local temperature, maximum temperature, minimum temperature of the day along with the general description of the weather like cloudy/windy/misty, humidity and precipitation.
 Additionally, they will be able to see the predicted weather for the next 5 days.
 There is also a toggle button that allows the user to check the weather in degree Fahrenheits as the default weather is shown in degree Celsius.

-You can find the website on weather-forecast-murex.vercel.app
+You can find the website on https://weather-forecast-murex.vercel.app

 **Technologies used** - HTML, CSS, JavaScript